Stella (1990 film)

 Stella is a 1990 American drama film produced by The Samuel Goldwyn Company and released by Touchstone Pictures.
 The screenplay by Robert Getchell is the third feature film adaptation of the 1923 novel Stella Dallas by Olive Higgins Prouty.
 Previous film versions were Stella Dallas (1937) and the silent film Stella Dallas (1925).

-The title character is a vulgar and unfashionable single mother living in Watertown, NY, who, determined to give her daughter Jenny all the opportunities she never had, ultimately makes a selfless sacrifice to ensure her happiness.
-This film version differs from earlier versions in that Stella never marries the father of her child, and in fact, declines his proposal early in the film.
+The title character Stella Claire is an extrovert, flamboyant single mother living in Watertown, New York, who is determined to give her daughter, Jenny, all of the opportunities that she never had, ultimately makes a selfless sacrifice to ensure her happiness.
+This film version differs from earlier versions in that Stella never marries the father of her child Dr. Stephen Dallas and in fact declines his proposal early in the film.

 John Erman directed a cast that included Bette Midler as Stella and Trini Alvarado as Jenny, with John Goodman, Stephen Collins, Marsha Mason, Eileen Brennan, Linda Hart, Ben Stiller, and William McNamara in supporting roles.

 Plot

-Stella (Bette Midler) is a feisty woman working in a bar when she meets and falls for the suave charms of the young Dr. Stephen Dallas (Stephen Collins).
-Although from opposite ends of the social spectrum, they start an affair resulting in Stella becoming pregnant.
-After he proposes half-heartedly, she rejects him and embarks upon raising their child Jenny as a single mother but is always helped and encouraged by her stalwart friend, a local good natured barfly, Ed Munn (John Goodman).
+Stella is a feisty woman working in a bar when she meets and falls for the suave charms of the young Dr. Stephen Dallas.
+Although from opposite ends of the social spectrum, they start an affair that results in Stella becoming pregnant.

+After he proposes half-heartedly, she rejects him and embarks upon raising their child, Jenny, as a single mother but is always helped and encouraged by her stalwart friend, local good natured barfly Ed Munn.
 Stella is fiercely independent and proud and is determined to do well by this child and take on whatever jobs she must to raise her daughter properly.

-When Jenny is 4 years old, her father suddenly reappears on the scene and is determined to get to know his daughter.
-At first reluctant to allow this, Stella is persuaded to allow contact, and a happy bond develops between the father and daughter.
-As Jenny (Trini Alvarado) grows up, she becomes torn between her father's rich and well-connected background, and her loyalty and love for her mother who is poor and free spirited, yet devoted to her daughter.
-She also despises the perceived relationship she sees developing between Stella and Ed Munn who is now a broken alcoholic.
-Jenny eventually meets and falls for a boy from her fathers 'world' and Stella realizes that now, the disparities in her own and Jennys father's backgrounds might jeopardize her daughter's future happiness.
+When Jenny is 4 years old, her father Stephen suddenly reappears on the scene and is determined to get to know his daughter.
+At first reluctant to allow him, Stella is persuaded to allow contact, and a happy bond develops between the father and daughter.

+As Jenny grows up, she becomes torn between her father's rich and well-connected background and her loyalty and love for her mother who is poor and free spirited but devoted to her daughter.
+She also despises the perceived relationship she sees developing between Stella and Ed, who is now a broken alcoholic.
+Jenny eventually meets and falls for Pat Robbins, a boy from her father's world.
+Stella realizes that the disparities in her own and Jenny's father's backgrounds might now jeopardize her daughter's future happiness.